OASES: Outcome-Aligned Search-Evaluation Co-Training for Agentic Search: OASES: Outcome-Aligned Search-Evaluation Co-Training

-\paragraph{Agentic search trajectory.} We consider a multi-turn search setting with $T$ search turns.
-At turn $t\in\{1,\dots,T\}$, the model generates a reasoning segment $c_t$ and a search action $a_t$, and then receives an observation $o_t$ from the environment.
-After the final turn, it produces a final reasoning segment $c_{T+1}$ and outputs the answer $\hat{y}$.
-The resulting trajectory is
+We consider a multi-turn search setting with $T$ search turns.
+At each search turn $t$, the model generates a reasoning segment $c_t$ and a search action $a_t$, and then receives an observation $o_t$ from the environment.
+After the final search turn, the model generates a final reasoning segment $c_{T+1}$ and outputs an answer $\hat{y}$.
+The resulting main search trajectory is